-- (a) The Employer shall, as a condition of employment, deduct from the wages or salary of each employee in the bargaining unit, whether or not the employee is a member of the Union, the amount of the regular dues payable to the Union by a member of the Union. - (b) The Employer shall deduct from the wages or salary of an employee who is a member of the Union, any assessments levied in accordance with the Union Constitution and/or Bylaws and owing by the employee to the Union. - (c) Deductions shall be made in each payroll period of each month and membership dues or payments in lieu thereof shall be considered as owing in the month for which they are so deducted. - (d) All deductions shall be remitted to the President of the Union not later than fourteen (14) days after the end of the month and the Employer shall also provide a list of names, as well as classifications, of those employees from whose salaries such deductions have been made together with the amounts deducted from each employee. - (e) Before the Employer is obliged to deduct any amount under Section (a) or (b) of this article, the Union must advise the Employer, in writing, of the amount of its regular monthly dues or assessments.
+- (a) The Employer shall, as a condition of employment, deduct from the wages or salary of each employee in the bargaining unit, whether or not the employee is a member of the Union, the amount of the regular dues payable to the Union by a member of the Union. - (b) The Employer shall deduct from the wages or salary of an employee who is a member of the Union, any assessments levied in accordance with the Union Constitution and/or Bylaws and owing by the employee to the Union. - (c) Deductions shall be made in each payroll period of each month and membership dues or payments in lieu thereof shall be considered as owing in the month for which they are so deducted. - (d) All deductions shall be remitted to the President of the Union not later than fourteen (14) days after the end of the month and the Employer shall also provide a list of names, as well as classifications, of those employees from whose salaries such deductions have been made together with the amounts deducted from each employee.
+The Employer will provide to the Union with every regular dues remittance the information provided in Information Bulletin 1.
+The information will be provided electronically in the file formats ".csv". - (e) Before the Employer is obliged to deduct any amount under Section (a) or (b) of this article, the Union must advise the Employer, in writing, of the amount of its regular monthly dues or assessments.
 The amount so advised shall continue to be the amount to be deducted until changed by further written notice to the Employer signed by the President of the Union.
-Upon receipt of such notice, such changed amount shall be the amount deducted. - (f) From the date of the signing of this agreement and for its duration, no employee organization other than the Union shall be permitted to have membership dues or other monies deducted by the Employer from the pay of the employees in the bargaining unit.

-- (g) The Employer shall supply each employee, without charge, a receipt for income tax purposes in the amount of the deductions paid to the Union by the employee in the previous year.
+Upon receipt of such notice, such changed amount shall be the amount deducted. - (f) From the date of the signing of this agreement and for its duration, no employee organization other than the Union shall be permitted to have membership dues or other monies deducted by the Employer from the pay of the employees in the bargaining unit. - (g) The Employer shall supply each employee, without charge, a receipt for income tax purposes in the amount of the deductions paid to the Union by the employee in the previous year.
 Such receipts shall be provided to the employees prior to March 1st of the succeeding year. - (h) An employee shall, as a condition of employment, complete an authorization form providing for the deduction from an employee's wages or salary, the amount of the regular dues payable to the Union by a member of the Union. - (i) A report of employees who cease employment will be provided to the Union on a quarterly basis.